Tips for your Medical School Personal Statement (And a copy of mine!)

 I touched on some tips for personal statements in my personal statement for residency applications post.
-Some of the same tips hold true for the medical school one.
+Some of the same tips hold true for the medical school personal statement.
 A good personal statement (PS) is pretty easy to know when you have it, but a bad one is even easier to spot.
 Avoid having a bad personal statement with a couple of simple tips – no grammatical errors, don’t try to be too flashy or stylistic, do not simply repeat your CV, and do not exaggerate or lie.
 These are mistakes that instantly will tarnish your PS as well as your entire application.
 For this reason, it is very important to have someone well-educated and that you trust to be honest proofread your PS several times.

-What makes a good personal statement?
+What makes a good medical school personal statement?
 A good personal statement should complement your CV.
 It should in your words be able to show your personality and your desire to go into medicine.
 It should give examples of the what and the why – i.e. why do you care about patients, what do you like about the medical field, why is this your career desire.
 It should flow and be easy to read, preferably with a central theme or idea tying the paragraphs together.
 And if you aren’t a great writer capable of impressive creative writing, the personal statement should probably be a touch boring.
 There are few good personal statements out there that are very imaginative and work – but most students that try this end up coming off unusual or weird, even worse for their application than a boring PS would have been.

 So below is my personal statement, unchanged from my med school application in 2008: